jyn514/jyn514.github.io/content/pre-commit-hooks-are-fundamentally-broken.md

 - Run on the index, not the working tree, as described above. [^3]
 - Only add checks that are fast and reliable.
 Checks that touch the network should never go in a hook.
 Checks that are slow and require an up-to-date build cache should never go in a hook.
 Checks that require credentials or a running local service should never go in a hook.
 - Be as quiet as possible.
 This hook is running buried inside a bunch of other commands, often without the developer knowing that the hook is going to run.
 Don't hide other important output behind a wall of progress messages.
 - Don't set the hook up automatically.
 Whatever tool you use that promises to make this reliable is wrong.
 There is not a way to do this reliably, and the number of times it's broken on me is more than I can count.
-Please just add docs for how to set it up manually, prominantly featured in your CONTRIBUTING docs.
+Please just add docs for how to set it up manually, prominently featured in your CONTRIBUTING docs.
 (You do have contributing docs, right?)

 {% note() %}